-- Ask Health Department to verify dog received RABIES vaccinations.
+- Ask Health Department to verify the dog received RABIES vaccinations.

-- Record dog owner’s NAME and ADDRESS if you can get it.
+- Record the dog owner’s NAME and ADDRESS if you can get it.

-- Contact Slater & Zurz for FREE COPY of book on dog attacks and to schedule a FREE CONSULTATION to discuss your potential financial compensation.
+- For a FREE COPY of the book on dog attacks and to schedule a FREE CONSULTATION to discuss your potential financial compensation.

 How dog bite law works in Ohio

 There is a “statute of limitations” on when one can file these actions.
 If a dog bite victim files a claim under Ohio’s strict liability statute, he has six years (6) from the date of the incident.
-If he files under a negligence claim, he has two (2) years.
+If he files a negligence claim, he has two (2) years.
 Every case is different and there are exceptions.
-This is why if you are taking legal action in a dog bite case, you should not delay in setting up a consultation even if it turns out you will be allowed more time to file the case.
+This is why if you are taking legal action in a dog bite case, you should not delay in setting up a consultation with a dog bite lawyer even if it turns out you will be allowed more time to file the case.